TeamOpenSmartGlasses/SmartGlassesManager/gnu_linux_box/README.md

 ## Software Engineering

+- make the main.py just start up our services, shared queueus, and run a loop looking for new thread to start
+    - should move `run_voice_command` into its own transcript/voice command processing class
+    - should move `run_server` and associated ASG code into an ASG class - abstract away socket stuff from main
+    -

+- need some kind of way to synchronize state between GLBOX and ASG.
+Some commands should only work in a specific mode/state, and we don't record the mode in the GLBOX right now - maybe GLBOX should be in charge of the mode and the ASG will ask for current mode on start

 This has been thought through and attempted to make modular and customizable.
-However some things (ussually in the name of rapid development) have become a bit too dependent/spaghetti.
+However some things have become a bit too dependent (not modular enough.

 The overall layout with the main thread simply starting up queues and threads is good.
 The communication scheme is ok, and could be improved.
 The modularity is mostly there, but moving functions into their own classes to further classify/modularize will help just to simplify the layout.
 The asg_socket_server should become just the ASG object, and that itself should import an asg_socket_server which doesn't understand what it's sending, just handles connetion, reconnetion, sending raw data.